 4.5 Nominated supervisors are required to ensure that opportunities for temporary internal secondments are offered to staff in an equitable, transparent and fair manner.

 4.6 Internal secondments including any subsequent extensions will normally only be approved for temporary period(s) of up to 1 year in total.
-Thereafter a staff member seconded outside of her/his organisational unit shall be required to vacate her/his position and become unattached.
+Thereafter a staff member seconded outside of their organisational unit shall be required to vacate their position and become unattached.